 - 6-8+ Months – Foreign games

 The more complicated the game, the longer the approval process may be.
 Also be sure to allow time for multiple potential rounds of feedback, adjustment and re-review.
-Note that SAPPRFT does not have a channel for expedited processing.
+Note that the NPPA does not have a channel for expedited processing.

 Once your game is approved, you will be issued a Game Registration Number (GRN) which is an ISBN.
 This is proof that your game has been approved for distribution in China, and you will need to submit it to both the Chinese Apple App Store and any Chinese Android app stores where you want to publish your game.

 You will need to individually submit your game to each app store, along with the required information.

 Our general advice is to publish to at least the top 10 Android app stores in the country, and of course the Chinese Apple App Store for your iOS version.
 Better advice is to also figure in carefully at where your game fits into the top game app stores in the country, because they each have their own focus and.

 Note that, in the past, there was a loophole that the Apple App Store did not appear to be verifying ISBN or SCC numbers.
 However, as of February 24, 2020, the Apple App Store has required all games have a valid game registration approval number (GRN / ISBN), with a deadline of July 31, 2020.
 To date, Apple does not appear to be verifying SCC licenses.